awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 )
 ```

+## 3.2 Getting a predictor

-After specifing our estimator with all the necessary hyperparameters we can train it using our training dataset `dataset.train` just by invoking the `train` method of the estimator.
-The training returns a predictor that can be used to predict.
+After specifing our estimator with all the necessary hyperparameters we can train it using our training dataset `dataset.train` by invoking the `train` method of the estimator.
+The training algorithm returns a fitted model (or a `Predictor` in GluonTS parlance) that can be used to construct forecasts.

+We should emphasize here that a single model, as the one defined above, is trained over all the time series contained in the training dataset `train_ds`.
+This results in a **global** model, suitable for prediction for all the time series in `train_ds` and possibly for other unseen related time series.

 ```python